-Any student with an overdue debt with the program will not be permitted to register or receive examination results, official transcripts or marks reports until the outstanding account is settled in full or until an acceptable arrangement for settling the account is made.
+Any student with an overdue debt with the University will not be permitted to register or receive examination results, official transcripts or marks reports until the outstanding account is settled in full or until an acceptable arrangement for settling the account is made.
 In no case will a diploma be released to a student with an outstanding debt with the University.

-Students with outstanding debts may also be restricted from registering for, or attending, courses and residential sessions until all debts have been paid in full or an acceptable arrangement for the payment of debt has been reached.
+Students with outstanding debts may also be restricted from registering for, or attending, courses and Program residential sessions until all debts have been paid in full or an acceptable arrangement for the payment of debt has been reached.

 7.7 Trademark and Copyright

 Smith School of Business is the owner of its trademarks (logo, name, colours) and custom materials (workbooks, study guides, cases).
 Smith School of Business retains ownership of all trademarks and copyrights, and students may not duplicate or reproduce these trademarks and copyrights without specific written permission from the Dean of Smith School of Business and the Program Director.
 This is particularly important regarding the use of the logo, which may not be reproduced on clothing or other materials without the prior written consent of the Dean and the Program Director.
 The School assumes no responsibility for any costs incurred by students who proceed to use the School logo without receiving prior written permission.
 Persons who use the School trademark and copyrights without permission will be subject to legal action to block usage.

 APPENDIX A – ACADEMIC APPEALS COMMITTEE OF FACULTY BOARD

 Master of Business Administration, Master of Management, and Graduate Diploma Programs